Korean natural farming: History

-Upon his return to Korea, Cho combined his newly acquired knowledge with traditional Korean farming methods and fermentation methods (e.g, as used in such Korean foods Kimchi) and gradually invented what is now called Korean natural farming.
-He put it into practice by setting up a "Labor-Saving Abundant Harvesting Study Group" in 1966.
+Upon his return to Korea, Cho combined his newly acquired knowledge with traditional Korean farming methods and fermentation methods (e.g., as used in Korean foods such as kimchi) and gradually invented what is now called Korean natural farming.
+He put it into practice by setting up a "Labour-Saving Abundant Harvesting Study Group" in 1966.
 He opened the Natural Farming Life School and Research Farm in Goesan County, North Chungcheong Province, in 1995.
+He established the Evergreen Agricultural Association and became the president of the Korean Natural Farming Association in 1989.